The Dark Side of NFTs: A Large-Scale Empirical Study of Wash Trading

 \subsection{Wash trading pairs/groups}

 \textbf{Explanation. }We define wash trading pairs as address pairs with high-frequency wash trading behaviors, while a wash trading group consists of multiple relevant wash trading pairs.
 Suspicious addresses will no longer be regarded as incidentally or deemed innocently involved in NFT wash trading if they frequently participate in Round-trip Trading, Unprofitable Trading, and Hidden Trading.
 Specifically, address pairs/groups involved in three types of NFT wash trading more than a certain number of times can be marked as wash trading pairs/groups.
-If there is a common address/TXN connecting both pairs, we assume that the two pairs come from the same wash trading group. \textbf{Example} \textit{Loot \#2157} was wash-traded ten times between by 0xB7639A and 0x996665 for 1 ETH between 2022-08-10T12\-:11:14Z and 2022-08-11T03:25:36Z.
-Shortly after, it was sold by 0xB7639A to 0xcc8990, and the same wash trading behavior happened again between 0xcc8990 and 0xBF1eD4, and more address pairs.
+If there is a common address/TXN connecting both pairs, we assume that the two pairs come from the same wash trading group.

+\textbf{Example} \textit{Loot \#2157} was wash-traded ten times between by 0xB763\-9A and 0x996665 for 1 ETH between 2022-08-10T12\-:11:14Z and 2022-08-11T03:25:36\-Z. Shortly after, it was sold by 0xB7639A to 0xcc8990, and the same wash trading behavior happened again between 0xcc8990 and 0xBF1eD4, and more address pairs.
 Within a day, 178 transactions transpired back and forth at nearly the same price, and the domain names of sellers and buyers were highly similar, all in the form of Chinese license plates.
 Here, 0xB7639A and 0x996665, 0xcc8990 and 0xBF1eD can be treated as two wash trading pairs, while 0xB7639A, 0x996665, 0xcc8990, and 0xBF1eD is a wash trading group.